-Jamia protests: We are not a fact-finding court says SC
+CAA protests: SC tells petitioners to move High Courts, no interim protection from arrest

 We are not a fact finding court the Supreme Court also said.
 We are not belittling the problem, but in such incidents the circumstances have to be determined, the court also said.

-What can this court do, Chief Justice of India, S A Bobde asked.
-To this the petitioner said that the protests started in various parts of the country.
+What can this court do, Chief Justice of India had S A Bobde asked.
+To this the petitioner said that the

+protests started in various parts of the country.
 The court has to protect our right to protest.
 Students are our guiding light and it was a siege when the armed police attacked the unarmed students, the petitioner also told the court.

 Earlier the Supreme Court has said that it cannot assume the jurisdiction of a trial court for whatever violence is happening all over the country.
 The situations may be different, facts may be different, Chief Justice of India, S A Bobde observed.